SilvrDuck/CS-401/index.md

 #### Price evolution

-While comparing the data from 2015 and 2017, we also noticed that the average price on Airbnb went up quite uniformly.
-Maybe this is due to the restricting agreement.
-Owners might need to pull up a higher price in order to make profit.
+While comparing the data from 2015 and 2017, we also noticed that the average price on Airbnb went up.
+The restricting agreement could have modified the available supply regarding to the relative demand.

 {% include am_price_years.md %}

 Looking at this graph, we see that there are spikes of price every weekend, and that the price during the summer vacation is way less predictable.

-We can put this realization in perspective with the plot price distribution in the city between 2015 and 2016.
+We can put this realisation in perspective with the plot price distribution in the city between 2015 and 2016.

 {% include am_price_boxplot.md %}

 From this graph, we clearly see that the housing price in Amsterdam raised a lot between 2015 et 2016.
-What is interesting though is that *Airbnb’s price went up by 118% on average, while plot price went up 130%*.
+What is interesting though is that *Airbnb’s price went up by x1.18 on average, while plot price went up x1.30.

 #### Attempts at regulation